-Figures 4-14 and 4-15 illustrate the assembly of the main bus splice plates on a bolted copper bus system.
+Figures 4-13 and 4-14 illustrate the assembly of the main bus splice plates on a bolted bus system.
+Copper bus systems are normally supplied with flat washers and lockwashers; aluminum systems are supplied with belleville washers at aluminum-to-aluminum or aluminum-to-copper joints.

-Figure 4-14 shows the rear view of the main bus area with the installed splice plates indicated with cross-hatching.
-Figure 4-15 shows that a spacer is used between bus bars when more than one bar is used per phase (normally the 2500-ampere and larger main bus ratings).
+Figure 4-13 shows the rear view of the main bus area with the installed splice plates indicated with cross-hatching.
+Figure 4-14 shows that a spacer is used both between the bus bars when more than one bar is used per phase (normally the 2500 ampere and larger main bus ratings) and over the outer bars of a single or multiple bar joint.